MISSION STATEMENT

 Officers:

-JAMES H. (JAMIE) POLK (Finance) has been active in the real estate investment business since 1974, both in El Paso and in Santa Fe with the ArchstoneSmith Trust and with Security Capital Group.
-Through his family’s long friendship with Tom and Sarah Lea, he has been an admirer and collector of Tom Lea’s works for many years.
-Past Board affiliations include the Lee Moor Children’s Home in El Paso, the New Mexico Nature Conservancy and St John’s College in Santa Fe and Annapolis.
+JAMES H. (JAMIE) POLK (Finance) was active in the real estate investment business in El Paso and Santa Fe with the ArchstoneSmith Trust and Security Capital Group.
+Through his parent’s close friendship with Tom Lea, he has been an admirer and collector of his works for years and owns the portrait Tom made of his father – four-star general James H. Polk, Commander of US Army Europe (1967-71) and one of the last senior army commanders to serve in the horse cavalry.
+Tom, who reserved the pleasure of portraiture for himself, asked to draw his friend upon retirement while he still had the eyes of a warrior.
+Jamie’s past board affiliations include the Lee Moor Children’s Home in El Paso, New Mexico Nature Conservancy and St. John’s College in Santa Fe and Annapolis.
 He received an engineering degree from Vanderbilt University and an MBA from the University of Virginia.
-Residing in Santa Fe with his wife, Mary, he enjoys spending time with family in Austin and Denver.
+He lives in Santa Fe with his wife, Mary, and enjoys spending time with family in Austin and Denver.
+He and Mary have two daughters and two grandchildren.

 Directors: